Songs of the Factory

 Pop Music, Culture, and Resistance

 Marek Korczynski is Chair in Sociology of Work at the Nottingham University Business School.
-He is author of Human Resource Management in Service Work and coauthor of Rhythms of Labour.
+He is coauthor of On the Front Line, also from Cornell, and Rhythms of Labour and author of Human Resource Management in Service Work.

 On the Front Line

 Organization of Work in the Information Economy

 The importance of customer service is widely emphasized in business today.
 This book offers the first comprehensive analysis of the organization and dynamics of front-line work.
 The volume is based on a four-year study of over a thousand employees and...